LaPingvino/fractal/README.md

 ## Code of Conduct

-Fractal follows the official GNOME Foundation code of conduct.
-You can read it [here](/code-of-conduct.md).
+Fractal follows the official [GNOME Code of Conduct](https://conduct.gnome.org/).